 “I know,” Sirius said, “but Alex isn’t ordinary girl, and knowing her she wouldn’t even like an engagement ring, that’s why I bought wedding rings.”

 “She will love them,” Remus spoke after a moment of silence.
-“Black is her favourite colour.”
+“Black is her favorite color.”

 “How ironic,” Sirius laughed.
-He was amused by the fact that her favourite colour is black and that his last name also is Black.
+He was amused by the fact that her favorite color was black and that his last name also was Black.